brianglass/anastasis/files/sun5mc.md

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; color: red; mso-bidi-font-weight: bold; mso-bidi-font-style: italic">Resurrection Kontakion.</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-bidi-font-weight: bold">You descended into Hell, my Saviour, and having smashed the gates as all-powerful, as Creator you raised the dead with you and smashed the sting of death, O Christ, and as Lover of mankind delivered Adam from the curse.
-Therefore we all cry to you, Â‘Save us, O Lord!Â’</span><span style="font-size:13.0pt;
+Therefore we all cry to you, ‘Save us, O Lord!’</span><span style="font-size:13.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold"></span>